-Berkeley Apparel – which manufactured suits and other formal menswear – is selling an enormous Sunshine distribution centre.
+Berkeley Apparel – which manufactured suits and other formal menswear – is selling a Sunshine warehouse and distribution centre.

-Within the Sunshine Activity Zone, the land allows for a variety of development outcomes including high density residential.
+Within the Sunshine Activity Zone, the land allows for several development outcomes including high density residential.

-The $50 billion proposed suburban rail loop will also stop at Sunshine.
+The proposed suburban rail loop will also stop there.

-Last November former premier Steve Bracks said the suburb should be the capital of Melbourne’s west, and considered as important to the city, as Parramatta is to Sydney.
+Last November former premier Steve Bracks said Sunshine should be considered the capital of Melbourne’s west – and is as important to Melbourne as Parramatta is to Sydney.